List of Neighbours characters introduced in 1986: Tom Ramsay

-Years later, Tom returns to Erinsborough for his great-nephew Daniel's wedding to Amber Turner (Jenna Rosenow).
+Twenty-four years later, Tom returns to Erinsborough for his great-nephew Daniel's wedding to Amber Turner (Jenna Rosenow).
 He comes across Imogen Willis (Ariel Kaplan) looking at a picture of Agnes Robinson, and tells her how everyone tried to find her engagement ring after she threw it down a well.
 Tom then goes to see Daniel.
 He leaves after the wedding is cancelled.